oderwat/slit/README.md

 ##### Misc
 - `K` - Keep N first characters(usually containing timestamp) when navigating horizontally
     Up/Down arrows during K-mode will adjust N of kept chars
-- `W` - Wrap/Unwrap lines
+- `w` - Wrap/Unwrap lines
 - `CTRL + S` - Save filtered version to file (will prompt for filepath)
 - `q` - quit

 ### Search modes
 Both search and filters currently support the `CaseSensitive` and `RegEx` modes.
-To switch between modes press `CTRL + /` in search/filter input.
+To switch between modes press `CTRL + r` in search/filter input.

 ***TODO**: History does not preserve mode of previous searches.
 Will be improved soon*